ms/buildtogether.tech/teams/index.md

 No matter how you allocate work, make sure that everyone understands who is doing what, when.
 As <cite>Barke2019</cite> found, actual roles can be fluid;
-what matters most is that team members understand and accept their own roles and everyone else's.
+what matters most is that team members understand and accept their responsibilities and everyone else's at any particular moment.

 </div>

 ## Team Contracts

 No matter what decomposition you use, your team should write, sign, and submit a
-<span g="team_contract">team contract</span> outlining what everyone has agreed
+<span g="team_contract" i="team contract">team contract</span> outlining what
-to do to make the project a success.
+everyone has agreed to do to make the project a success.
 In my experience, this is most effective if each team creates their own as part of their first assignment so that they actually have to think about what they're promising their teammates.
-Here's an
+Here's an example:
-example:

 <blockquote markdown="1">